...

 • AI writing assistant for slogans and short copy

-• Automatic resizing for different social or print formats
+• Automatic resizing for different social media or print formats

 5 Best AI Tools for Students (Paid Options)

-If you are a graduate student or someone balancing work and study, these paid AI tools can pay for themselves in the form of saved hours and better quality output.
+For graduate students or anyone balancing work and study, paid AI tools can save hours and improve quality.

 1. Grammarly Premium